Lindau-Reutin station: Operations

-Since the timetable change on December 13, 2020, six connections are offered daily in the direction of Munich and Zurich as EuroCity-Express (ECE) and Eurocity (EC), with a change of train class in Reutin.
+Since the timetable change on 13 December 2020, six connections are offered daily in the direction of Munich and Zurich as EuroCity-Express (ECE) and Eurocity (EC), with a change of train class in Reutin.
 Thanks to the expansion of tilting technology, the electrification of the route between Geltendorf and Lindau and the elimination of the previous traction and direction change in Lindau, they are about 20 minutes faster between the two cities than before.

 From the beginning of July to mid-September 2021, a pair of trains will run on Saturdays on the Bregenz–Lindau-Reutlin–Berlin route as ICE 1208/1209.

 In addition, Lindau-Reutin is served by the S1 of the Vorarlberg S-Bahn as well as ÖBB regional trains, which passed the station without stopping until 2020.
 The remaining regional services continued to stop only at Lindau-Insel station, with the exception of the RE 7, which was extended to Lindau-Reutin in 2020.
 The RE 5, RE 7 and RE 70 were rerouted to Lindau-Reutin and a new service, the RE 96, from Munich to Lindau-Reutin via Memmingen and Lindau-Insel was introduced in 2021.

 Long distance services

-The Lindau-Reutin station is served by the following DB-Fernverkehr services:
+The Lindau-Reutin station is served by the following DB-Fernverkehr and WESTbahn long distance services:

 Regional services

-The station ist served by the following regional, Vorarlberg S-Bahn, and St. Gallen S-Bahn services:
+The station ist served by the following regional services of Vorarlberg S-Bahn, St. Gallen S-Bahn and Bodensee S-Bahn: